Sustainability

 ENVIRONMENTAL

-- Rehabilitation – ongoing rehabilitation is performed as sections of the mining areas are fully mined to ensure a consistent rehabilitation process and flow of funds committed to the rehabilitation.
+• Rehabilitation – Ongoing rehabilitation is performed as section of the mining areas are fully mined to ensure a consistent rehabilitation process and flow of funds committed to the rehabilitation.

 SOCIAL

-- Occupational health and safety – Zero fatalities during current and prior reporting periods with 15 medical cases (no lost time) and 3 reported injuries (medical treatment cases – lost time).
+Occupational health and safety – Zero fatalities during current and prior reporting period with 12 medical cases (no lost time and 9 reported injuries (medical treatment cases – lost time).

-- Total Recordable Injury Frequency Rate (TRIFR) at 0,48.
+• Total Lost Time Injury Frequency Rate (LTIFR) at 1,39.

 GOVERNANCE